guesstaccount/guesst-jekyll-website2/presskit.md

 ## crowd

-im new to chicago, so i don't have a full grasp yet of my pull in this city, but historically i have been able to bring **15-20** people to shows. if other artists in my friend group are playing, i think we can bring about **30**.
+im new to chicago, so i don't have a full grasp yet of my pull in this city, but historically i have been able to bring **15-20** people to shows. on a bill with some of my other performer contacts, i think we can bring about **30**.

 <!-- <div class="pic-grid">
   {% for media in site.data.epkphotos %}